MedCompUnipd/FunTaxIS-lite/README.md

     - `results`: the output files folder.
 (Mandatory.)

 ## Usage
-Allow all permission (rwx) on src folder before running FunTaxIS-lite by typing the following command:
+Before running FunTaxIS-lite, allow all permission (rwx) on src folder by typing the following command:

-   <br> <code>chmod -R 777 src/ </code>
+<code>chmod -R 777 src/ </code>

-<br> FunTaxIS-lite can be run in two ways:
+Then you can run FunTaxIS-lite in two ways:

 1. Running the whole pipeline from scratch using one command
 2. Running only the desired modules of the pipeline (using the `run.sh` script or by hand)